Laika-Beats/Homework2/README.md

 CSS + Bootstrap

 When I open my index.html from VSC in Chrome the list bullet for GitHub looks correct but when I view on my repo it moved to the right which I can't figure out why.
-All the other list items turnd out correct.
+All the other list items turnd out correct. *****edit: this error only happens when I view it in Safari, it looks correct in Chrome.

 I don't have projects to display yet so I used my picture as a placeholder on the portfolio page.
 When I originally